abrochard/KarmaJS/README.md

 On a typical turn, you would:
   * play a card from your hand/faceups/facedowns.
 If you have multiple cards of the same value, you can play them all together.
-  * pick up the pile if you cannot beat the top card
+  * If you cannot beat the top card you can:
+    * Directly pick up the pile
+    * Test your luck by drawing the first card of the deck
   * keep drawing from the deck if there are still cards in it and if you have less than 3 cards in hand.